Hurricane Florence is coming: Pack these 13 things right now

-Hurricane Florence is bearing down on the East Coast, and an estimated one million people are preparing to evacuate from their oceanfront property in the Carolinas and Virginia.
+Hurricane Florence is bearing down on the East Coast, and an estimated 1 million people are preparing to evacuate from their oceanfront property in the Carolinas and Virginia.

-As hurricane season gets underway, whether you’re in the evacuation zone or not, it’s a good time to check your hurricane preparation kit.
+As hurricane season gets under way, whether you’re in the evacuation zone or not, it’s a good time to check your hurricane preparation kit.
 While we’re not saying to go buy a bunker somewhere in the Midwest, we’re also not not saying that.
 (As our climate changes and the oceans warm up, scientists expect hurricanes to get worse.)
 In the meantime, it’s worth stocking up on a few basic emergency supplies just in case.
 You may never need them, but if you find yourself battening down the hatches when the next hurricane hits, you’ll be glad to have them.

 According to the Department of Homeland Security’s taxpayer-funded preppers website, Ready.gov, here are the basic emergency supplies everyone should include in their disaster preparation kit.
 Shove everything except the water into a duffel bag and you’ll be ready to rumble the next time disaster strikes:

-- Water – one gallon of water per person per day for at least three days, for drinking and sanitation
+- Water–one gallon of water per person per day for at least three days, for drinking and sanitation

-- Food – at least a three-day supply of non-perishable food
+- Food–at least a three-day supply of non-perishable food

 - Battery-powered or hand crank radio and a NOAA Weather Radio with tone alert